damiansima/fire-sale/README.md

       step: 1
       time: 0
 ```
-- **noofrequest**: It used when you just want to generate an specific number of hits.
-The run will finish after executing all the request defined.
+- **noofrequest**: It's used when you just want to generate an specific number of hits.
+The run will finish after executing all the requests defined.
-- **testduration**: It the instructs the tool to run for a period of time measured in  `minutes`.
+- **testduration**: It instructs the tool to run for a period of time measured in  `minutes`.
 If present it takes precedence over `noofrequest`.
 - **workers**: It defines the number of concurrent users you want to simulate.
-- **maxrequest**: It the defines an overall max to the number of request generated per second.
-If `0` there is no limitation, if 10 it'll only generate 10 request per second regardless the number of workers.
+- **maxrequest**: It defines an overall max to the number of request generated per second.
+If `0` there is no limitation, if `10` it'll only generate 10 request per second regardless of the number of workers.

 ### DSL :: Parameters :: Ramp Up
-This section defines how to maximum number of workers gets fire up.
+This section defines how the maximum number of workers is reached.
 ```
   parameters:
     rampup:
       step: 1
       time: 0
 ```
-If not defined it will spin up all workers at the same time generating a traffic profile that will look like an spike.
+If not defined it will spin up all workers at the same time generating a traffic profile that will look like a spike.
 Normally you want to smooth the curve of traffic to simulate actual traffic.
-- **time**: It the defines the amount of minutes you want to leave between the beginin of the run up until reach the maximum number of workers running
+- **time**: It defines the amount of minutes you want to wait between the beginning of the execution up until reaching the maximum number of workers running
-- **step**: It takes the defined time and split it by this number generating and scalonated traffic.
+- **step**: It takes the defined time and splits it by this number generating and scalonated traffic.
 The larger this number the smoother the traffic curve.

-*Note*: if not provided the default ram up is step:1 , time:0
+*Note*: if not provided the default ram up is `step:1 , time:0`

 ## DSL :: Certificates
 FireSale supports the usage of key/cert files for when you need to hit services behind TSL.
-If present the bellow section will load the certs and use it for all scenarios.
+If present the below section will load the certs and use it for all scenarios.
 As a general part of the file it will use them for all `scenarios`
 ```
 certificates:
   clientkeyfile:  /path/to/your-key-file.key